needle-mirror/com.unity.addressables/Documentation~/MemoryManagement.md

 The information displayed in the Event Viewer is related to the [build script](AddressableAssetsDevelopmentCycle.md#build-scripts) you use to create Play mode data.

 When using the Event Viewer, avoid the **Use Asset Database** built script because it does not account for any shared dependencies among the Assets.
 Use the **Simulate Groups** script or the **Use Existing Build** script instead, but the latter is better suited for the Event Viewer because it gives a more accurate monitoring of the ref-counts.

+# Connecting the Event Viewer to a standalone player
+To connect the Event Viewer to a standalone player, go into the build menu, select the platform you wish to use, and ensure that **Development Build** and **Autoconnect Profiler** are both enabled.
+Next, open the Unity Profiler by selecting **Window** > **Analysis** > **Profiler** and select the platform you wish to build for on the top toolbar.
+Finally, select **Build and Run** in the Build Settings window and the Event Viewer will automatically connect to and display events for the standalone player selected.

 ## When is memory cleared?
 An Asset no longer being referenced (indicated by the end of a blue section in the profiler) does not necessarily mean that Asset was unloaded.
 A common applicable scenario involves multiple Assets in an [AssetBundle](https://docs.unity3d.com/Manual/AssetBundlesIntro.html "AssetBundles").
 For example: